trillium-rs/trillium/docs/src/core_concepts.md

 store types that you define in state.

 > 🌊 Comparison with Tide: Tide has three different types of state:
 > Server state, request state, and response state.
-In Myco, server
+In Trillium, server
 > state is achieved using the `trillium::State` handler, which holds any
 > type that is Clone and puts a clone of it into the state of each
 > Conn that passes through the handler.